AdobeDocs/commerce-php/src/pages/developer/components/factories.md

 ## Relationship to `ObjectManager`

-The `Magento\Framework\ObjectManager` is the class responsible for instantiating objects in the Magento application.
+The `Magento\Framework\ObjectManager` is the class responsible for instantiating objects in the application.
-Magento prohibits depending on and directly using the `ObjectManager` in your code.
+Adobe Commerce and Magento Open Source prohibit depending on and directly using the `ObjectManager` in your code.

 Factories are an [exception](https://glossary.magento.com/exception) to this rule because they require the `ObjectManager` to instantiate specific models.